 Accommodation is likely to be your single biggest expense when visiting London nowhere in the country is it more costly.

 - Find city-centre uni digs outside term time.
-Two websites University Rooms and TravelStay (filter search results by 'Hotel Type') list halls-of-residence rooms left empty during the holidays.
-It's possible to stay central, eg, London School of Economics halls in Holborn start at £52.50/night for a double, with private bathroom and breakfast.
+Two websites University Rooms and TravelStay list halls-of-residence rooms left empty during the holidays.
+It's possible to stay central, eg, Imperial College London accommodation near Hyde Park is £78/night for a double with private bathroom.

 The Transport for London (TfL) network is made up of the tube, rail, overground, buses and trams (plus the Thames Clippers), all of which can be navigated using paper tickets or by tapping in and out with a reloadable Oyster smart card or contactless debit/credit card.